AbolfazlGameMaker/GM-DOWNLOADER/README.md

 - Personal and private use only
 - Downloading files for personal purposes
-- Modifying the source code only for personal use and learning, while keeping this license and copyright notices intact
+- Modifying the source code only for personal use and learning, while keeping this license and all copyright notices intact

 ### Prohibited Use
 The following actions are **strictly prohibited**: